 Other Names for MDMA

 Red Stop Sign

 Many users and abusers seek out the “body high” that ecstasy gives them, the physical sensitivity that becomes intensely pleasurable, on top of feelings of self-acceptance and empathy for others.
 All these combine to cause an increase in one’s sex drive and feelings of intimacy.
 For this reason, ecstasy has been used as a date-rape drug, and many consider it an aphrodisiac.

-The irony there is that while ecstasy increases sexual desire, it also impairs sexual performance.
+The irony here is that while ecstasy increases sexual desire, it also impairs sexual performance.
 Men have been known to be unable to rise to the occasion during the peak effects of ecstasy, and both males and females alike find it hard to achieve orgasm.
-Additional side effects include dehydration and heat exhaustion, often resulting to lack of lubrication which is the top cause of condom breakage.
+Additional side effects include dehydration and heat exhaustion, often resulting in a lack of lubrication which is the top cause of condom breakage.

 Other people seeking to lose their inhibitions use ecstasy for this very reason, but they end up with risky behavior and doing things they would otherwise never participate in.

 Street Names for MDMA